Non-Surgical Spinal Decompression Therapy

 In almost all cases, the treatments are completely painless.
 In fact, some people fall asleep during the spinal decompression session.
 The number of sessions needed and your specific treatment plan will be determined by the doctor after your examination.
 To reduce inflammation and assist the healing process, supporting structures may be treated with therapy, chiropractic adjustments, and rehabilitation.

 Spinal decompression has saved many people from spinal surgery.
-If you are suffering from a degenerated or herniated disc, don’t risk surgery until you have explored safe & effective spinal decompression.
+If you are suffering from a degenerated or herniated disc, don’t risk surgery until you have explored safe & effective

 The body adapts to disuse.
 If an area of the body is painful, the brain will learn new patterns of contraction to produce movement, alienating the injured muscle.
 This injured muscle then further atrophies and weakens, predisposing an individual to greater risk and severity of re-injury.
 In fact, studies show that after a back injury, the spinal muscles weaken considerably which virtually guarantees another episode of back pain will soon follow.